Malcolm X at Sidi Gaber (short story)

 And with that, they ran to the car and sped off.

-After the introduction by the moderator, Malcolm walked up to the podium with the few notes he had written on the train.
+After the moderator introduced him, Malcolm walked up to the podium with the few notes he had written on the train.

 The puzzled crowd moved restlessly.
 Malcolm took a deep breath and continued.